 Since our business is, and will continue to be, dependent on the requirements of semiconductor companies for outsourced packaging and test services, any downtum in the semiconductor industry or any other industry that uses a significant number of semiconductor devices, such as telecommunications, consumer electronics, or computing, could have a material adverse effect on our business and operating results.
-During downturns we have experienced, among other things, reduced demand, excess capacity and reduced sales.
-For example, our second quarter 2015 revenue was down due to soft demand from our largest customer and general weakness in the mobile device and other markets.
-We expect the mobile device market conditions to remain sluggish in the third quarter of 2015 as excess inventories continue to be depleted.
+During downtums we have experienced, among other things, reduced demand, excess capacity and reduced sales.
+For example, in the second and third quarters of 2015, we experienced soft demand and general weakness in the mobile device market.
+We expect the mobile device market conditions to remain sluggish in the fourth quarter of 2015 as customers cautiously manage inventories in response to the generally soft end market demand for electronic devices.
 Macroeconomic uncertainties and a cautious business climate are also expected to constrain the seasonal revenue growth we would normally see in our business.
 It is difficult to predict the timing, strength or duration of any economic slowdown or subsequent economic recovery, which, in turn, makes it more challenging for us to forecast our operating results, make business decisions and identify risks that may affect our business, sources and uses of cash, financial condition and results of operations.
 Additionally, if industry conditions deteriorate, we could suffer significant losses, as we have in the past, which could materially impact our business, liquidity, results of operations, financial condition and cash flows.